 - Related Content: Top 25 best shoes for nurses – An ultimate Guide

 7. Mibest Silver Dual Color OLED Finger Pulse Oximeter

 The final pulse oximeter to make my list for 2019 is this elegant offering from Mibest.

 Much like the other devices I have chosen, this is easy to use and reliable.
 The monitor is operated using just one button and the screen is especially good.

 Mibest clearly understands that being able to see the results clearly is just as important as them being accurate in the first place.

 Here the user has access to 4 display modes with 10 levels of adjustable brightness.
 The Sp02 readings also display in 4 directions.

-Data is represented via a pulse bar graph, and of course the normal pulse rate, strength and Sp02 is measured.
+Data is represented via a pulse bar graph, and of course, the normal pulse rate, strength, and Sp02 are measured.